No matter the definition, everyone wants to gain financial freedom or financial independence.

 Money with a purpose

-If we have a why our efforts point toward something we value.
+If we know the why, our efforts point toward something we value.

 Values drive behavior.
 Values help guide the decisions we make.
 They keep us on track.
 They help us avoid making dumb mistakes.